brittcahill/EE201-Lab/README.md

-# Lab 2
+# Lab

-This is Lab 2 for EE 201
+This is Labs repo for EE 201